nrfconnect/sdk-nrfxlib/nrf_modem/README.rst

 Modem library
 #############
-The Modem library is Nordic Semiconductor's Berkeley-like socket implementation, which is a set of standard function calls that can be used in an application.
+The Modem library is the primary interface for operating the nRF9160 modem, establishing the LTE-M and NB-IoT connections, and receiving the position data (GPS).
+The library abstracts away the details of memory management and synchronization, allowing you to focus on writing the application using standardized API calls.

-This library aims to be compatible with the socket standard to simplify writing and porting of existing applications.
+The library aims to be compatible with the socket standard to simplify writing and porting of existing applications.
 The library supports up to eight networking sockets.

-The Modem library is the primary interface for operating the nRF9160 modem and to establish LTE-M and NB-IoT connections, and receive position data (GPS).
-The library abstracts away the details on memory management and synchronization, allowing you to focus on writing the application using standardized API calls.

 To get started with socket programming, you should check out some introductions and tutorials, such as `Beej's Guide to Network Programming`_.